-What is the Global Nighttime Recovery Plan (GNRP)?
+What is the GNRP?

 The Global Nighttime Recovery Plan is a collaborative, practical guide for cities that are trying to determine the best way to design and execute a safe and feasible strategy to reopen and reactivate their creative and night-time economies.

-The guide is a joint effort that involves activists, practitioners, academics and industry representatives from all over the world, and is meant to be an interactive platform to share frameworks, tools, and practices among cities during these unprecedented times.
+The guide is a joint effort that involves more than 130 practitioners, academics, public health experts, advocates and industry representatives from more than 70 cities all over the world, and is meant to be an interactive platform to share frameworks, tools, and practices among cities during these unprecedented times.

-Why is it needed?
+Why is it the Global Nighttime Recovery Plan needed?

 - Supports almost 300,000 jobs and is responsible for $35bn in total annual economic output in New York City.